erikr/erikr/posts/10-tips-leading-data-teams.md

 For "Next Steps", I listed 2-3 upcoming milestones.
 I omitted future goals that were months away or abstract.
 I like accountability so I was precise with who owned each next step, and the date of expected completion.

-Nobody else cares about platforms, infrastructure, and capabilities.
-To convey value, connect each "Win" to the related therapeutic program and how the capability matters for the top-line goal.
-For example, our Principal Software Engineer rewrote our genetic imputation pipeline to be 200x faster.
+Nobody else cares about platforms or infra.
+To convey value, connect each "Win" to the related therapeutic program and how the capability helps the top-line goal.
+For example, an engineer rewrote our genetic imputation pipeline to be 200x faster.
 Nobody cared until they realized turnaround time from new sequenced samples to results was now 1 hour instead of 1 week.
-This enabled us to find and correct several errors in the upstream sample handling process and the computational pipeline.
-Consequently, we achieved the desired statistical power for our lead program's CDx.
+This enabled us to find and correct several errors in the upstream sample handling and downstream imputation process.
+Consequently, we achieved the desired statistical power for our lead program CDx.

-At first, I wrote the entire digest, circulated to my reports for feedback, and sent it out.
-Over time, I delegated more and more of the digest to my reports.
-The topics also eventually stabilized into our ~5 platform-related goals.
+Initially I wrote the digest, circulated to my team for feedback, and sent it out.
+Over time, I delegated more of the digest.
+The topics also stabilized into our ~5 platform-related goals.
 The digest became the channel for each goal owner to share progress with the company.

 ## 2. Conduct monthly retrospectives with your team to reflect and learn.